varamsky/learn-java8/src/main/java/InterviewQuestions/Java.md

    - In general, ArrayList is preferred for general use-cases.

 4. What is Marshalling and Unmarshalling in java?
-   - Marshalling is the process of converting Java objects into a format that is transferable over the wire(for example, XML).
+   - Marshalling is the process of converting Java objects into a format that is transferable over the wire(for example, XML or JSON).
    - Unmarshalling is the reversal of this process where data read from a wire format is converted into Java objects.

 5. What is a Marker Interface?